KaySnow/Kay-s-686-Utilities-Translations/README.md

 ## Welcome to the official repository for 686 Utilities Translations! ❤️
 [686 Utilities](https://686utilities.com) is a Discord Bot for the LSPDFR community.
-Some areas of the bot can be translated here.
+Some areas of the bot can be translated here. <br>

+**View all features in the English GitHub folder: https://github.com/686-Utilities/686-Utilities-Translations/tree/main/en-GB**

 ## Have a question?
 Need assistance?
 Please get in touch via our [Discord Server](https://discord.com/invite/gyw5rDHCfr). ⭐